dattatadepalli/paragon/docs/decisions/0018-design-tokens-style-dictionary.rst

             }
           }

-    - ``color-yiq``: Formatter to determine contrasting colors for better readability.
+    - ``color-contrast``: Formatter to determine contrasting colors for better readability.

         Example::